CaiGroup/pyfish_tools/README.md

 - Gamma enhancement to boost signal
 - Rolling ball subtraction to even illumination while simultaneously isolating true signal
 - Division by 1D Gaussian convolution for evening out image illumination
-- TopHat to remove large blobs such as lipofuscin (I would recommend using the fiducial removal script)
+- TopHat to remove large blobs such as lipofuscin
 - Scaling intensities of images by percentile clipping
 ### Spot Detection
 - Detection of single molecule spots across all z-planes and channel axes using DAOStarFinder
-- Intensity threshold screen of single molecule spots using DAOStarFinder
 - Ratiometric dot detection to determine the contribution of various fluorophores in a given spot
 ### Segmentation
 - Generate cell masks using Cellpose 2.0
 - Keep cytoplasm masks that also overlap with nuclear masks
+- Stitch nuclear and cytoplasm masks so that two separate sub-cellular analysis can be performed
 ### Cell Mask Borders and Edge Deletion
 - Delete n number of pixels for two or more masks that touch
 - Delete masks that are at the image borders